velartrill/velartrill.github.io/orig/spirals/sparrowhawk/sparrowhawk.md

 `thinking of you, babe,` it reads. `wanna try and hit Glory with me again next quarter? love, Heron ♥`

 And there's an *attachment*.
 An *image*.
 Couple hundred kilobytes, but -- I can spare a silver or two.
-I tap the keypad and the screen flickers into graphics mode.
+I tap the keypad and the screen blanks.
 A smile grows on my lips as the image slowly resolves, line by line.

 It's a topless selfie.
 Because of course it is. *Babe.* Where did she even get her hands on a print serializer out in these parts?
 Is she from the Core or something?

 Whatever.
 Two silver was a small price to pay for the privilege of her grayscale tits on my screen.
-I flick a switch on the router to splice in the archiver, slot in a high-capacity tape, and let it roll forward for a bit.
-It clicks to a halt as it finishes encoding the screencapture.

-I turn the archiver back off and switch back to text mode, flicking another switch to open a reply window. `*Fuck* yes,` I key in.
+I press a contact to archive the file onto the ship's repository banks, and flick a switch to open a reply window. `*Fuck* yes,` I key in.
 The curvy Khmai letters blink into existence one by one, cursor advancing along the line.
 Operating the mess of hardware's all but second nature to me now. `Bring a friend next time? ;)` I add, signing it, `Sparrowhawk ♥♥`

 That girl made the cutest noises.

 I save the transaction table and the pricesheets locally.
 Once my newsreader and mailbox are done chattering with their servers, I sign off and rip the receipt out of the teletype slot.
 It's amazing how many people will sign back on and download whole files all over again every time they want to look something up or read a letter.
 There aren't a lot of traders who keep their comms bills as low as me.

 I spend the next few hours rearranging my schedule so I can fit in another run to Sapphire and make up some of today's losses, and before I know it *Lotus* is looming in the window.
-Reluctantly I key the switch to extend the radiator wings and pull a loose, soft sweater on over my sleep bra.
+Reluctantly I key the switch to extend the radiator wings and pull a loose, soft bodywarmer on over the snug wrap that constrains my breasts.
 Getting too close to the sun to keep things cozy in here; it's going to get a *lot* hotter without the radiators circulating.
-Pants can still wait, though.
+My leggings can still wait, though.
 I didn't go five thousand plat into debt for a ship because I wanted to wear clothes in the Outer Void.

 Bay 144 is looming up ahead.
 I angle the velocimeter at *Lotus* and watch the needle drop.
 Two.
 One.
 Zero.
 The fore thrusters cut as we match momentum, and a docking armature extends.
-The bay enfolds *Chrys*, the docking techs working their magic as clamps lock down and electromagnets latch on.
+The bay enfolds *Chrys*, the docking techs working their magic as clamps lock down and galvanomagnets latch on.
 Finally, the bay lights up green. *Chrys* is nestled in nice and cozy.

 I turn to the distributor and flick down all the nonessential switches.
 No need to waste precious silver on power I ain't using.
 Around me, the ship falls silent.